mklabs/vimfiles/readme.md

   - `vmf#{join,glob,source,log,debug,end}` functions
   - `:Vimfiles` Source a list of files using glob patterns
   - `:Vimfile` Calls Plug internally, taking care of calling plug#being / plug#end
-  - `:VimfilesMessage` Logs are generated during the loading / install process, but not displayed to the screeen to avoid the infamous "Enter prompt to continue" message.
+  - `:VmfMessage` Logs are generated during the loading / install process, but not displayed to the screeen to avoid the infamous "Enter prompt to continue" message.
 This commands lets you see these logs.